Lower orowaiti

 The Avery’s stopbank is part of the Lower Orowaiti section.

-• The consent application for Avery’s stopbank was lodged in late June.
-Consenting is ongoing.
+The consent application for Avery’s stopbank was lodged with West Coast Regional Council in late June 2025.

-• Passing of the Te Tai o Poutini Plan (TTPP) means Buller District Council will also need to provde consent for the stopbank.
+Passing of the Te Tai o Poutini Plan (TTPP) means Buller District Council also needs to provide consent for the stopbank.
+The consent application was lodged in late November 2025.

 When construction gets underway, it is expected to involve temporary road closures on Orowaiti Road to allow for safe installation of the culvert and construction of the stopbank.
 Traffic management plans will be in place and communicated in advance to minimise disruption.